Preface

 Identity develops over time through personal experience and social interaction, formed by habits, environments, and institutional expectations.
 When identity appears fixed, it narrows interpretation, limits growth, and constrains openness to new perspectives.

 Together, these systems form a web of influence.
-In submitting to them, we allow external structures to become internalized.
-Once internalized, they guide our interpretations and decisions, quietly sustaining the very systems that shape us.
+When we submit to them, external structures become internalized.
+Once internalized, they guide our choices and decisions, quietly sustaining the very systems that shape us.

 Questioning these systems is often portrayed as destabilizing, while assimilation is framed as offering security and belonging—though at the cost of autonomy.
 Complete separation from systems is rare, if not impossible, because they provide access to resources tied to basic human needs: food, shelter, safety, employment, and social connection.
 This interdependence makes detachment impractical.